KusakabeShi/RootlessRouter-UML/README.md

 Based on my current plan, the software stack of my nodes looks like this:
 ![Node](https://raw.githubusercontent.com/KusakabeSi/RootlessRouter-UML/main/pics/Node.png)

-As you can see, there are no componient are running in the kernel.
+As you can see, there are no component running in the kernel mode.

 I will host multiple node to form a cluster, like this
 ![Node](https://raw.githubusercontent.com/KusakabeSi/RootlessRouter/main/pics/Overview.png)